lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This mode supports LPWAN technologies that have a variable MTU.

 In No-ACK mode, there is no communication from the fragment receiver to the fragment sender.
-The sender transmits all the SCHC Fragments without expecting ackowledgement.
+The sender transmits all the SCHC Fragments without expecting acknowledgement.

 In No-ACK mode, only the All-1 SCHC Fragment is padded as needed.
 The other SCHC Fragments are intrinsically aligned to L2 Words.